 In addition, your veterinarian is a great resource and can personalize your cat’s treatment plan based on what they need.
 For example, “talk to your veterinarian about other treatment options, which may include a pheromone diffuser or prescription medication,” states Nold.

 Further, by incorporating more enrichment it gives you the opportunity to interact and bond with your best friend.
-For more ideas on enrichment, check out this guide.

 It may take time for your best friend